 If no family member is a close match, our team searches for a donor, also called a matched unrelated donor, through the National Marrow Donor Program, which has a list of potential donors in the country and around the world.
 When a donor is found, we conduct medical tests to assure his or her health and willingness to participate.

 During a haploidentical transplant, which is a newer type of allogeneic transplant where the donor, who is typically a family member, is at least a half match for the patient.
 Haploidentical transplants are an option when a patient cannot find a close match from a related or unrelated donor.
 Our doctors can help evaluate whether this type of transplant is the right option for you.

 Learn more about allogeneic blood and marrow transplants in our guide for patients and caregivers.

 Care After a Transplant

-After the procedure, adults stay at our Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center, an inpatient unit within NYU Langone’s Kimmel Pavilion, for two to three weeks.
+Blood and marrow transplant procedures are offered for eligible patients, including adults and children, on an outpatient basis at our Transplantation and Cellular Therapy Center.
+After the procedure, adults stay at our Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cellular Therapy Center, an inpatient unit within NYU Langone’s Kimmel Pavilion, for two to three weeks.
 Inpatient care for children is provided at Hassenfeld Children’s Hospital—34th Street.
 Each patient has his or her own private suite that is designed to maximize safety and comfort.

 Specialized air-filtering systems in the suite protect your immune system, which is weakened by the transplant process, against infection.
 Your transplant team coordinates your care in the hospital and after you return home.
 To help you recover, our nutritionists create a balanced diet plan for you, and our social workers can provide counseling and other emotional support.